healthchecks/healthchecks/templates/docs/bash.md

 :   Re-enables error messages when -s is used.

 **-o /dev/null**
-:   Redirect curl's stdout to /dev/null (error messages still go to stderr).
+:   Redirects curl's stdout to /dev/null (error messages still go to stderr).

 ## Signaling Failure from Shell Scripts